Learning to Segment Object Candidates via Recursive Neural Networks: Framework of Segmenting Object Proposals

 The scores determine the pair that should be merged first in both learning and inference stages.
-It consists of one simple fully connected layer which takes 256 dimensionality combined features as input and produces one score.
+It consists of one simple fully connected layer which takes 256 dimensionality combined features as input and produces one scores. $\theta_{m}=\{W_m, \mathbf{b}_{m}\}$ are the learnt parameters, where $W_m$ and $\mathbf{b}_{m}$ are the weight matrix and bias of the fully-connected layer, respectively.